-Next use a gentle cleaner that suits your skin type, and if you are not sure which is best for you visit several skin counters at department stores to get some advice.
+Next use a gentle cleanser that suits your skin type, and if you are not sure which is best for you visit several skin counters at department stores to get some advice.
 Then you can shop around to find the right product for you.
 Be sure the cleanser you choose can be used for the removal of make-up whilst at the same time being gentle on your skin.
-Look for cleansers made with natural ingredients since they are generally safer and more to the skin.
+Look for a skin cleansing lotion made with pure, natural botanical ingredients since these are safer and much kinder to the skin.

 Use lukewarm water to lather up the cleanser and help break down the make-up on your face.
 You don’t need to scrub hard, but using the warm water and a measure of the cleanser rub it into a lather and apply it gently over your face concentrating on the places where you apply make-up.
 Spend at least 60 seconds going over your face ensuring you’ve cleansed all areas.
 You will also want to clean your neck gently to help remove any powder, perfume and daily dirt that has settled there.